Grow With The Institute For Integrative Nutrition

 Whether you help your clients reverse diabetes, increase muscle mass, or prepare for a marathon, you want the best for the individuals you work with.
 You want them to reach their goals and sustain results.
 Because of you, clients improve their quality of life, gain the ability to be active with their kids, and find more fulfillment every day.
 Your role is much more than a job or even career.
 You help transform lives.
 That’s why so many Healthie community members got into nutrition, fitness, and other wellness professions — to make a difference.

 Sometimes, though, working with a client doesn’t go as planned.
 The following situation may sound familiar: A client enthusiastically signs up to work with you, but after a couple sessions you can feel their motivation waning.
 They’re not sure their efforts are worth the changes they need to make.
 They don’t follow through on your protocol, so they don’t achieve the results they wanted.
+With Healthie, this relationship can be reinforced by checking in with clients through convenient client messaging or by setting up food, lifestyle, or activity journaling.
+Click here to learn how to set up these features with Healthie’s Free Starter Plan today.

 Or, maybe all your clients are reaching their goals (high five!), but you know if you offered additional services you could expand your business and make the income you really want.
 You could develop programs that incorporate new ways for clients to work with you.
 You could consider quitting your other job to work on your business full-time.